PLEASE take NOTE Bottom page is a request form for additional information.

 All parents work good intentions.
-However, at time makes some poor choices due to bad advice received from some well-meaning individuals that really have real misunderstanding and misconceptions on an issue, because they really not fully informed and make wrong assumptions on an issue and therefor come up with wrong conclusions and wrong solutions to a problem.
+However, at times makes some poor choices due to having been receiving bad advice from some well-meaning individuals that really have a fundamental misunderstanding and misconceptions on an issue, because they really not fully informed and make wrong assumptions on an issue and therefore come up with wrong conclusions and wrong solutions to a problem.

-Parents/Caregivers need to be flexible in the way they raise their kids and don’t be so steadfast on the way do things.
+Parents/Caregivers need to be flexible in the way they raise their kids and don’t be so steadfast in the way do things.
 Just because you were raised one way may not work for your child.
-Try to be open and if something is not working to modify bad behavior be either rewards or discipline don’t be stuck in the MUD and not change your ways.
-So if the rewards you offering to modify bad behavior is not working no point continue to offer the same reward if it not getting the results you want.
-The same goes with discipline.
-My daughter when a kid if had a choice of punishment would prefer to get over with and get spanked rather than grounded from her friends and going out for a week.
+Try to be open, and if something is not working on modifying bad behavior, be either rewards or through discipline, don’t be stuck in the MUD and not change your ways.
+If the rewards you offer to modify bad behavior are not working, no point in continueing to provide the same reward if it does not get the results you want.
+The same goes for discipline.
+When a kid had a choice of punishment, my daughter would prefer to get over with and get spanked rather than grounded from her friends and going out for a week.
 So spankings were not effective discipline.
-However, my granddaughters are the opposite knowing they get spanked for unappropriated behavior changed that behavior where getting grounded is not a good deterrent since they are homebodies and like being home.
+However, my granddaughters are the opposite; knowing they get spanked for unappropriated behavior changed that behavior.
+Getting grounded is not a good deterrent since they are homebodies and like being home.

-I don’t want to turn this conversations regarding discipline because that is not what this group is about, and I know their parents on both side of the fence to spank or not to spank, and the thing I want to point out again don’t be so steadfast how you do things.
-Now if something is not working for your child change it, otherwise your beliefs are getting the way in helping your child.
+I don’t want to turn this conversation regarding discipline because that is not what this group is about, and I know their parents on both sides of the fence to spank or not to spank, and the thing I want to point out again don’t be so steadfast how you do things.
+If something is not working for your child, change it; otherwise, your beliefs are getting the way to help your child.

 Now getting back to Carol S. and her 14yr old son in regard to get him to comply with wearing diapers to bed.
 She said she tried everything “I tried grounding, spanking, everything and nothing seemed to work.”
-So why was all her different methods not working here.
-Well, I believe the issue was not one of defiance, but her son coming to terms with his self-image of wearing diapers.
-I believe from his perspective he felt by allowing him to be diapered for bed was like saying to everyone yes he agrees he is a baby that still needs diapers for bed.
+So why were all her different methods not working here?
+Well, I believe the issue was not one of defiance but her son coming to terms with his self-image of wearing diapers.
+I think from his perspective he felt by allowing him to be diapered for bed was like saying to everyone yes, he agrees he is a baby that still needs diapers for bed.

-The issue here is one of emotion and not logic, and when you try to reason with a child and say well whether you put on a diaper on or not you are still using a diaper , it just your whole bed is your diaper that catching your accidents.
-You can continue to say if you were not incontinent at night would it make sense to you instead going to the bathroom before you go to bed.
+The issue here is one of emotion and not logic, and when you try to reason with a child and say well, whether you put on a diaper on or not, you are still using a diaper, it just your whole bed is your diaper that catching your accidents.
+You can continue to say if you were not incontinent at night, would it make sense to you instead of going to the bathroom before you go to bed.
 Just skip the bathroom break and pee on the bed and climb under the wet blanket and go to sleep.

-You see you can make a very logical case why the reasonable and mature thing to do is wear a diaper to bed.
-However, you dealing with the wrong issue and that is an emotional issue and once you can get them to terms that older kids wear diapers and they are not more a baby than adult that wear diapers to bed.
+You see, you can make a very logical case why the reasonable and mature thing to do is wear a diaper to bed.
+However, you deal with the wrong issue, which is an emotional issue, and once you can get them to terms, older kids wear diapers and are not more a baby than an adult who wears diapers to bed.
 So Sara was not getting the results she wanted because she was addressing the wrong issue.

-Well, I am not here to undermined anyone in how they raise their kids and all the parents in this group are loving and compassionate parents and we all make mistakes because kids don’t come with operating manuals to tell us what to do for every given situation, because once again raising kids is an art as well as science.
-We need to be adaptive and not stuck in the MUD in order to best meet the needs of our kids.
-We cannot be steadfast the way we do things if something not working try to determine what the real problem is, because identifying the real problem is first step to resolving it and change your methods if not working.
+Well, I am not here to undermine anyone in how they raise their kids.
+All the parents in this group are loving and compassionate parents, and we all make mistakes because kids don't come with operating manuals to tell us what to do for every given situation.
+After all, once again, raising kids is an art as well as science.
+We need to be adaptive and not stuck in the MUD to meet our kids' needs best.
+We cannot be steadfast in the way we do things; if something is not working, try to determine the real problem because identifying the real problem is the first step to resolving it and changing your methods if not working.